zx9-x/Packet-Sniffer/README.md

 🛑how to RUN:
-1- Start the Sniffer (let it print "waiting for traffic").
+-1 Start the Sniffer.
-2- Start the Server.
+-2 Start the Server.
-3- Start the Client.
+-3 Start the Client.
-4- Send a message.
+-4 Send a message.

 DEMO(project test)